nadjariis/mainstreaming_phenomena/README.md

-## Understanding mainstreaming phenomena in linguistics
-Using large-scale text corpora
+## Understanding mainstreaming phenomena in linguistics using large-scale text corpora

 *Code and data for thesis by Nina Melin and Nadja Riis*